Mercury (planet): Magnetic field and magnetosphere

 Despite its small size and slow 59-day-long rotation, Mercury has a significant, and apparently global, magnetic field.
 According to measurements taken by Mariner 10, it is about 1.1% the strength of Earth's.
 The magnetic-field strength at Mercury's equator is about 300 nT.
-Like that of Earth, Mercury's magnetic field is dipolar.
-Unlike Earth's, Mercury's poles are nearly aligned with the planet's spin axis.
+Like that of Earth, Mercury's magnetic field is dipolar and nearly aligned with the planet's spin axis (10° dipolar tilt, compared to 11° for Earth).
 Measurements from both the Mariner 10 and MESSENGER space probes have indicated that the strength and shape of the magnetic field are stable.

 It is likely that this magnetic field is generated by a dynamo effect, in a manner similar to the magnetic field of Earth.
 This dynamo effect would result from the circulation of the planet's iron-rich liquid core.
 Particularly strong tidal heating effects caused by the planet's high orbital eccentricity would serve to keep part of the core in the liquid state necessary for this dynamo effect.

 Mercury's magnetic field is strong enough to deflect the solar wind around the planet, creating a magnetosphere.
 The planet's magnetosphere, though small enough to fit within Earth, is strong enough to trap solar wind plasma.
 This contributes to the space weathering of the planet's surface.
 Observations taken by the Mariner 10 spacecraft detected this low energy plasma in the magnetosphere of the planet's nightside.
 Bursts of energetic particles in the planet's magnetotail indicate a dynamic quality to the planet's magnetosphere.

 During its second flyby of the planet on October 6, 2008, MESSENGER discovered that Mercury's magnetic field can be extremely "leaky".
-The spacecraft encountered magnetic "tornadoes" – twisted bundles of magnetic fields connecting the planetary magnetic field to interplanetary space – that were up to 800 km wide or a third of the radius of the planet.
-These twisted magnetic flux tubes, technically known as flux transfer events, form open windows in the planet's magnetic shield through which the solar wind may enter and directly impact Mercury's surface via magnetic reconnection This also occurs in Earth's magnetic field.
-The MESSENGER observations showed the reconnection rate is ten times higher at Mercury, but its proximity to the Sun only accounts for about a third of the reconnection rate observed by MESSENGER.
+The spacecraft encountered magnetic "tornadoes"—twisted bundles of magnetic fields connecting the planetary magnetic field to interplanetary space—that were up to 800 km wide or a third of the radius of the planet.
+These twisted magnetic flux tubes, technically known as flux transfer events, form open windows in the planet's magnetic shield through which the solar wind may enter and directly impact Mercury's surface via magnetic reconnection.
+This also occurs in Earth's magnetic field.
+The MESSENGER observations showed the reconnection rate was ten times higher at Mercury, but its proximity to the Sun only accounts for about a third of the reconnection rate observed by MESSENGER.